ocaml/merlin/CONTRIBUTING.md

 `dot-merlin-reader` or `dune ocaml-merlin` should implement.

 #### `/src/dot-merlin-reader`
-The historical documentation server of Merlin.
-Tt reads `.merlin` configuration files whose syntax is [documented in the wiki](https://github.com/ocaml/merlin/wiki/Project-configuration).
+The historical configuration server of Merlin.
+It reads `.merlin` configuration files whose syntax is [documented in the wiki](https://github.com/ocaml/merlin/wiki/Project-configuration).